|C-7 Home Page C-7 News Consignment Library Products & Services Product Lines Order Search C7.com|

 The case is laid out well and is compact, light weight (especially compared to modern Questar cases), and is beautiful.
 There are some aspects that are unusual:

-The door lid is secured by two nickle plated steel spring loaded keyed laches, these are made by Cheney in England.
-But do keep in mind these locks only serve to keep the honest person honest.
-Anyone who really wants to get in can handily walk off with the Questar in the case and force these latches to the breaking point.
+The door lid is secured by two nickel plated steel spring loaded keyed laches, each cases included two keys.
+But do keep in mind these locks only serve to keep the honest person honest; anyone who really wants to get in can handily walk off with the Questar in the case and force these latches to the breaking point.
+The lock hardware was made by C.W.
+Cheney And Son Ltd., a famous maker of locks, keys, hinges, and other hardware.
+Cheney was established soon after World War I, based on Factory Road in Hockley, England but has since been acquired by other companies, moved from Factory Road after 2001, and little remains with the qualities of what they made in the era of the Questar cases.

-Since even the carrying case is appreciated by Questar owners, the set was shipped from the factory with not only the leather case but also were provided with a protective fabric cover to protect the case!
+Since these original carrying cases are appreciated by Questar owners, the set was shipped from the factory with a protective fabric cover to protect the case.
 Early covers resembled a pouch that closed with drawstring closure.
-While later models featured a more tailored fit for the case with snap fastening flap lid.
-The materials and colors varied until this accessory was discontinued altogether.
+While later Questar Corp. introduced optional case covers featuring a tailored fit for the carry case that would slip in, and with a flap lid with two snap fasteners.
+The materials and colors of the case covers varied over the 1960s and into the 1970s, until this accessory was discontinued altogether by about 1975.

-Caveat Emptor: The original case can accommodate the Questar 3-1/2 telescope even with the optional Powerguide upgrade drive control system that was developed in the 1980's.
-However, installation of the more recent Powerguide II drive control system results in a slight increase of height of the telescope, and this will NOT fit into the original case.
-If you choose to upgrade a Questar then a newer case must be provided to accommodate the telescope.
+Caveat Emptor: the original case can accommodate the Questar 3-½ telescope even with the optional Powerguide upgrade drive control system that was developed in the 1980's.
+However, installation of the later production version of the Powerguide II drive control system resulted in a slight increase of height of the telescope preventing it from fitting into the original case; those choosing to upgrade an older Questar were advised to buy a newer case to accommodate the telescope.
+The later Powerguide III do not impose any added height to the Base, so these can fit into the case though these original cases have no space to fit the Powerguide III Keypad.

 Original Leather Case Specifications